HTenkanen/AISA/sources/_static/spatial_network_analysis_backup.rst

         After this tutorial, you should be able to:

-         - Understand which are typical application areas where spatial network analysis is used?
+         - Understand typical application areas for spatial network analysis
-         - Know the basic elements of a graph
+         - Know the basic concepts and elements of a graph (network)
-         - Understand the difference between directed and undirected graph
-         - Be able to solve a simple shortest path calculation (on paper without any tools)
+         - Be able to solve simple spatial network analysis problems using Python programming language
-         - Be able to use Python tools (NetworkX + OSMnx) to make a simple way-finding application

 .. admonition:: Additional materials
    :name: hint